pjedge/BaseballCap/README.txt

-BaseballCap is an RNA-seq Junction Read Aligner based on the Burrow-Wheeler Transform (BWT) with Last-First (LF) mapping, created as a final project for a bioinformatics course.
+BaseballCap is an RNA-seq Junction Read Aligner based on the Burrow-Wheeler Transform (BWT), created as a final project for a bioinformatics course.
 It is meant to be a simple, crude approximation of the popular tool TopHat, hence the name BaseballCap (a "poor man's TopHat")

 Required: Java 7